-F. Managing risks and p F. Managing risks and performance through robust internal control and strong public financial management The Council's Where you can Commitment to Good Governance see Governance in action An assessment of the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the Council's internal auditor in the "Head of Audit and Risk Management Annual Opinion 2018/19" section of this Annual Governance Statement.
+F. Managing risks and p The Council's Commitment to Good Governance F. Managing risks and performance through robust internal control and strong public financial management The Council's How the Council meets these principles Commitment to Good Governance Where you can see Governance in action An assessment of the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the Council's internal auditor in the "Head of Audit and Risk Management Annual Opinion 2018/19" section of this Annual Governance Statement.
 Annual Governance Statement Managing Data The processing of personal data is essential to many of the services and functions carried out by local authorities.
 The Council complies with data protection legislation, which includes GDPR (General Data Protection Regulation) and the Data Protection Act 2018 (DPA 2018).
 This will ensure that such processing is carried out fairly, lawfully and transparently.
 The Council reviews and supplement its policies, and also keep its processing activities under review, to ensure they remain consistent with the law, and any compliance advice and codes of practice issued from time to time by the Information Commissioner's Office (ICO).
 The Council ensures that officers handling personal data are trained to an appropriate level in the use and control of personal data.
 It is made clear that all staff and Members are personally accountable for using the Council's information responsibly and appropriately.
-All staff must undertake protecting information elearning training, and this forms part of the induction process for new staff.
+All staff must undertake protecting information e- learning training, and this forms part of the induction process for new staff.
 To remind staff of their responsibility to always take due care to protect information, the Council uses internal communication campaigns; posters and email reminders signposting to information protection principles and guidance.
 Information Governance is overseen by the Corporate Information Assurance and Risk Group (CIARG) chaired by the City Solicitor who is the Senior Information Risk Officer for the Council (SIRO).